penglb3/cuda_hw1/README.md

 - Windows(MinGW): `g++ matrixAdd_omp.cpp -o matrixAdd_omp.exe -fopenmp`

 ## Program arguments
+**Note that all arguments have default values, which means they are all optional.**
 For CUDA (`matrixAdd_cuda`)
 - `-r [rows of matrix]`
 - `-c [columns of matrix]`